21+ Famous Buildings and Monuments Influenced by Roman Architecture

-Romanesque architecture became current in Europe from around the mid-11th century.
+Romanesque architecture became current in Europe around the mid-11th century.
 Essentially a fusion of Roman, Carolingian, Byzantine, and Germanic traditions, it was largely the product of the great expansion of European monasticism in the 10th–11th centuries.

-It has been considered the first truly "European" style of architecture and came about due to the need for larger churches were needed to accommodate the growing numbers of monks and priests, and of the pilgrims who came to view saints’ relics.
+It has been considered the first truly "European" style of architecture and came about due to the need for larger churches were needed to accommodate the growing numbers of monks and priests, and the pilgrims who came to view saints’ relics.
 Masonry vaulting replaced timber construction in a bid to prevent devastating fires.

 Neoclassicism was produced by the neoclassical movement of the mid-18th century, partly in reaction to the more naturalistic and flamboyant Baroque and Rococo styles that preceded it.
 It sought out inspiration from the classical era and was mainly influenced by the antique forms of Greek and Roman architecture.

 It was most popular around the 1850s but is, to this day, one of the most popular styles of state buildings in the world.

 - Romanesque Revival

 Romanesque Revival is a style of building that became popular in the mid-1800s.
 It drew influence from earlier medieval Romanesque architecture, hence the name.